• Skip to main content

 You may also not be au fait with cornbread, as it’s not so popular here in the UK.
 Well for my UK friends, you have to get on board – cornbread is a quick bread made with baking powder (not yeast) so it’s easy to make and delicious with chilli, soup, stews etc.

-For us adventurers, cornbread travels well so it’s a great to pack on hiking and camping trips.
+For us adventurers, cornbread travels well so it’s great to pack on hiking and camping trips.
 It’s delicious, hearty, and comforting – you will be so glad you took it along!

 Masa harina cornbread on the trail, served with black bean soup